 - Fire supression, including:

 - Structural firefighting

 - Public education

 All firefighters are volunteers.
 Primary funding for the fire district comes from a tax levy, supplemented with fundraising events organized by each station.
-The Chief, Carl Winter, holds operational control and leadership for the Fire District, supported by his Assistant Chief, Captains, and Lieutenants.
+The Chief, Al Busch, holds operational control and leadership for the Fire District, supported by his officers.
 Administration of the Scales Mound Fire Protection District is organized into two branches.

 The District Board oversees the administration of the Fire District and its tax levy.
 It is comprised of a Board of Commissioners made up of three trustees including a president, treasurer and secretary.
 These trustees are appointed by the Jo Daviess County Board Chairman.
 The district also employes a maintenance technician and an administrative assistant.